UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-mollusc/README.md

 1 ABOUT OUR PROJECT

-Our project investigates gender bias in Large Language Models (LLMs) when translating from English to Slovene, focusing on how ambiguous pronouns are translated.
-English and Slovene have different gender marker structures, and we aim to analyze how LLMs may introduce or reinforce gender biases in these translations.
+This project investigates gender bias in machine translation from English to Slovene, focusing on how large language models (LLMs) handle gendered pronouns and professional roles in anti-stereotypical contexts.
+Using 102 WinoBias sentences translated with ChatGPT, Gemini, and the open-source Helsinki-NLP/OPUS-MT model, we examined gender assignment in isolated translations.
+We assessed pronoun gender preservation, referent consistency, and grammatical agreement.
+While all models showed near-balanced pronoun gender distribution, ChatGPT was the most consistent, followed by Gemini, with the open-source Helsinki-NLP/opus-mt-en-sla model showing frequent mismatches.
+All models exhibited a tendency toward gender stereotypes, especially with ambiguous professions.

-We will use the WinoBias dataset, which contains gender-biased sentences, to study how LLMs handle pronouns in ambiguous contexts.
-The analysis will involve one open-source model and one closed-source model.
+Keywords:
-The purpose of our project is to showcase how LLMs handle gendered language, which is curcial factor in ensuring fairer, less biased translations in multilingual contexts.
+LLMs, machine translation, English-Slovene translation, gender bias, WinoBias, occupational stereotypes...